apache/sqoop/docs/src/site/sphinx/DevEnv.rst

 Java
 ----

-Sqoop written in Java and using version 1.6.
-You can `download java <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ and install.
-Locate JAVA_HOME to installed directroy, e.g. export JAVA_HOME=/usr/lib/jvm/jdk1.6.0_32.
+Sqoop has been developped and test only with JDK from `Oracle <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ and we require at least version 7 (we're not supporting JDK 1.6 and older releases).

 Maven
 -----